cylc/cylc-admin/dec-workshop-agenda.md

   - Suite server data structures
     - are lists of nodes and edges sufficient for all views?
     - exposed via GraphQL? (by the suite server, or a GUI server?)
-  - Which component serves the actual HTML pages (as opposed to just data)?
-    - suite daemon, or GUI server?
   - Do we need a simplified architecture for individual use?
     - or just run all components as the user?

 ### Wednesday
 - __Morning__
   - (Combined session with the BoM/Altair Control Panel Stream)
-  - software testing, packaging and distribution
+  - Software testing, packaging and distribution
-  - "scheduler prediction tool"
+  - Scheduler prediction tool
-  - `setup.py` for Cylc
+  - Cylc `setup.py`
   - (Begin afernoon topics, if possible)

 - __Afternoon__
   - (Cylc user feedback and discussion)
-  - deficiencies, feature requests, problem solving
+  - Deficiencies, feature requests, problem solving
   - A presentation or two, if called for
-    - e.g. revisit the Brussels Worklfow Workshop Cylc and Rose keynote?
+    - e.g. the Brussels Worklfow Workshop Cylc and Rose keynote presentation?

 ### Thursday
 - __Morning__
   - (Authentication and authorization)
-  - user authentication: site integration, session management
+  - User authentication: site integration (plugins?), session management
-  - session management for CLI commands?
+  - Session management for CLI commands?
-  - automatic job authentication: one-time tokens?
+  - Automatic job authentication: one-time tokens?
-  - if authentication is done by the Hub, how do suite daemons trust the Hub?
+  - If authentication is done by the Hub, how do suite daemons trust the Hub?
     - SSL client certificate?
     - what if not using HTTPS?
-  - authorization - how to do it?
+  - Authorization - how to do it?
 - __Afternoon__
   - Begin the Web GUI discussion if time allows (see Friday morning)